 Which Essential Oils To Use and Avoid During Pregnancy

 A very Happy New Year to all our Nathalie Bond friends, customers and family!
-We are looking forward to a wonderful 2019 with many exciting new ventures, challenges and opportunities to come.
+We are looking forward to a wonderful year with many exciting new ventures and opportunities to come.

-Following our previous blog at the end of 2018 about using Nathalie Bond products in pregnancy and post birth, we would now like to discuss which essential oils to use and avoid during pregnancy.
+Following our previous blog about using Nathalie Bond products in pregnancy and post birth, we would now like to discuss which essential oils to use and avoid during pregnancy.

 Essential Oils to Avoid During Pregnancy